 We support organisations around the world working to ensure people can fully participate in civic and political life, safely challenge power, and access accurate, trustworthy information.

 Africa has the youngest population of any continent, with youth making up the majority in most countries.
 Yet, young people are underrepresented, with little access to civic participation or leadership.
 At the same time, many other groups are also excluded from civic and political life.
 While the region has benefitted from tremendous growth in access to technology, digital threats to democracy have also increased, with content in mainstream and digital media platforms becoming more polarised.
 We continue to see attempts at executive overreach and repression of civil society and media by governments.

 Our strategic focus

 Active in Africa since 2009, our work focuses on people most affected by discriminatory laws, policies, and practices.
-This includes underrepresented groups, including women, youth, and religious, ethnic, and other minorities.
+This includes underrepresented groups, such as women, youth, and religious, ethnic, and other minorities.
 We recognise the structural barriers they face in having the agency, voice, and freedom to participate in civic life.
 We work to help these groups challenge and build power.
 Our priority countries are Nigeria and Kenya, along with some targeted, regionally focused work in South Africa.

 Our current priorities

 Supporting youth civic participation and leadership that is inclusive and representative

 Despite their numbers, youth are under-represented in candidate pools and in formal governance roles.
 There’s also a growing need to have candidates who understand this group’s challenges and values.
 We fund non-partisan initiatives that help young people, women, and other underrepresented groups participate in democratic institutions, and to run for office.
 We support initiatives that promote civic education and greater voter registration and turnout at local and national elections.

 Ensuring underrepresented groups can freely express their civic and political concerns